HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Shell scripting
 - Splunk (splunk-sdk-ruby)
 - Version control (Bitbucket GitLab, GitHub)
-{: .list-plus.print-page-break}
+{: .list-plus}

 ### Work History

 #### Weill Cornell Medicine, New York, NY

-**Senior Software Engineer, Identity and Access**, Feb 2020 - Present
-**Identity and Access Software Engineer**, May 2017 - Feb 2020
+**Senior Software Engineer, Identity and Access**, Feb 2020 - Present **Identity and Access Software Engineer**, May 2017 - Feb 2020

+- Diagnose issues identified from users, error reports, and log analysis tools to quickly squash bugs
-- Work closely with technical and non-technical teams
+- Bridge the divide between technical and non-technical teams to dissect issues and enhancements
-- Problem solve with operations and department administrators to constantly improve how individuals access a diverse set of systems
-- Design and develop new features for a suite of custom identity management applications built with Ruby on Rails, JRuby, and PHP
+- Design and develop new features for a suite of custom identity management applications built with Ruby on Rails, JRuby, PHP, JavaScript, and Python
-- Closely manage and mentor a remote team of off-shore developers
+- Lead and mentor a team of developers in person and remotely
-- Closely mentor junior developers
+- Regularly update internal technical documentation for my team and other teams
-- Design and develop complex data synchronization and processing between a wide range of databases, systems and services
+- Collaborate with internal and external teams to design and develop complex data synchronization and processing between a wide range of databases, systems and services
-- Build comprehensive test suites for existing applications
+- Oversee building comprehensive test suites for existing applications
 - Streamline deployments with Ansible and Capistrano
+- Lead the way in establishing continuous integration using CircleCI and AWS Code Pipeline.
+- Established code quality standards and continous enforcement using tools such as Rubocop, ESLint, Overcommit, and CircleCI
 - Maintain our custom SimpleSAMLphp IDP implementation
 - Migrated an on-premise Rails app to AWS as first app in our organization to move to the cloud
-- Spearheaded my initiative to extract common custom CSS and JavaScript to a separate repository and secure public CDN hosting
 - Design and carry out disaster recovery scenarios for mission-critical applications and services.
 {: .list-plus}